-Science Connections to the Arizona Health Standards for Grade Band 6 to 8 and 1: Comprehension of Health Promotion and Disease Prevention Concepts Concept 1: Understand relationship between health behaviors and health: PO 1 analyze the relationship between healthy behaviors and personal Concept 3: Understanding personal health: PO 2 analyze how food provides energy and nutrients for growth and development, that nutritio requirements vary from person to person, and how food intake affects heath rand 6: Use of Goal-Setting Skills to Enhance Health Concept 2: Health-related goal setting; PO 1 develop a goal to adopt, maintain, or improve a personal health practice trand 7: Ability to Practice Health-Enhancing Behaviors Concept 2: Healthy practices and behaviors: PO 1 demonstrate healthy practices and behaviors that will maintain or improve the health of self and Concept 2: Healthy practices and behaviors: PO 2 demonstrate behaviors that avoid or reduce health risks to self and others nnection to the Arizona English Language Arts Standards for Eighth Grade Use age-appropriate scientific texts and biographies to develop instruction surrounding the Reading Standards for Informational Text, the Reading Standards for Foundational Skills, and the Writing Standards. onnection to the Arizona Mathematics Standards for Eighth Grade Standards for Mathematical Practice Make sense of problems and persevere in solving them Reason abstractly and quantitatively Health Construct viable arguments and critique the reasoning of othe Model with mathematics Use appropriate tools strategically Attend to precision Look for and make use of structure Look for and express regularity in repeated reasoning Expressions and Equations Understand the connections between proportional relationships, lines, and linear eq Use functions to model relationships between quantities Statistics and Probability Investigate patterns of association in bivariate data

-Investigate chance processes and develop, use, and evaluate probability models
+Life Science Connections to the Arizona Health Standards for Grade Band 6 to 8 Strand 1: Comprehension of Health Promotion and Disease Prevention Concepts Concept 1: Understand relationship between health behaviors and health; PO 1 analyze the relationship between healthy behaviors and personal health Concept 3: Understanding personal health; PO 2 analyze how food provides energy and nutrients for growth and development, that nutrition requirements vary from person to person, and how food intake affects heath Strand 6: Use of Goal-Setting Skills to Enhance Health Concept 2: Health-related goal setting; PO 1 develop a goal to adopt, maintain, or impression of the set of ove a personal health practice Strand 7: Ability to Practice Health-Enhancing Behaviors Concept 2: Healthy practices and behaviors; PO 1 demonstrate healthy practices and be observed. enaviors that will maintain or improve the health of self and others reduce booth visits to colf and others Concept 2: Realiny practices and behaviors; PO 2 demonstrate behaviors that avoid of Connection to the Arizona English Language Arts Standards for Fighth Crede reduce health risks to sell and others Connection to the Arizona English Language Aris Standards for Eighth Grade the Reading Standards for Informational Text the Reading Ose age-appropriate sciencific texts and biographies to develop instruction surrounding Standards for Foundational Skills, and the Writing Standards. the reading standards for mormational rext, the reading Connection to the Arizona Mathematics Standards for Fighth Grade Standards for Mathematical Practice Make sense of problems and persovere in solving them Process abstractly and quantitatively Reason abstractly and quantitatively Math Health Construct viable arguments and critique the reasoning of others.
+Model with mathematics Use appropriate tools strategically Attend to precision 2 ELA Look for and make use of structure Look for and express regularity in repeated reasoning 6 Expressions and Equations Understand the connections between proportional relationships, lines, and lines ear equations Functions Use functions to model relationships between quantities Statistics and Probability Investigate natterns of association in hivariate data Investigate participate or association in biolatic data sis Soo also Appondix 4 Investigate chance processes and develop, use, and evaluate probability mode as See also Appendix 4